 The Pacific University School of Physical Therapy offers a three-year doctor of physical therapy (DPT) degree granted to students who complete the entry-level program.
 The school also offers a master's degree in athletic training.
-In addition, the school operates physical therapy clinics in Cornelius and Hillsboro.
+In addition, the school operates a physical therapy clinic in Hillsboro.
 The school has been graduating professional physical therapists since 1977.
 The School of Physical Therapy is accredited through the Commission on Accreditation in Physical Therapy Education (CAPTE).

 The School of Physical Therapy educates and mentors students to become skilled, critical-thinking, and self-directed practitioners.